 The Therapeutic Laser Technology ("TLT") division designs, develops, manufactures, markets and distributes patented and proprietary super-pulsed laser technology indicated and cleared by Health Canada and the Food and Drug Administration ("FDA") for the healing of chronic knee pain.
-The technology has been used off-label for healing numerous nerve, muscle and joint conditions, including arthritis, osteoarthritis and wounds.
-The Photo Dynamic Therapy ("PDT") division develops patented and patent pending drugs, called Photo Dynamic Compounds ("PDCs") and activates them with proprietary and patent pending laser technology to destroy specifically targeted cancers and bacteria.
+The technology has been used off-label for healing numerous nerve, muscle, tendon, ligament, joint and wound conditions, including arthritis, osteoarthritis and wounds.
+The Photo Dynamic Therapy ("PDT") division researches and develops patented and patent pending drugs, called Photo Dynamic Compounds ("PDCs") and activates them with proprietary and patent pending laser technology to destroy specifically targeted cancers and bacteria.